QubesOS/qubes-doc/developer/services/qrexec-internals.md

 `/usr/bin/qrexec-client`

 Used to pass execution and service requests to `qrexec-daemon`.

-Command line parameters:
+Command line usage:

 * `-d target-domain-name`: Specifies the target for the execution/service request.
 * `-l local-program`: Optional.
 If present, `local-program` is executed and its stdout/stdin are used when sending/receiving data to/from the remote peer.
 * `-e`: Optional.
 If present, stdout/stdin are not connected to the remote   peer.
 Only process creation status code is received.
 * `-c <request-id,src-domain-name,src-domain-id>`: used for connecting a VM-VM service request by `qrexec-policy`.
 Details described below in the service example.
 * `cmdline`: Command line to pass to `qrexec-daemon` as the execution/service request.
 Service request format is described below in the service example.

 ## VM tools implementation